-- Place dried kefir grains in a bowl and add a little powdered milk to coat the grains.
+- Place dried kefir grains in a bowl and add powdered milk to coat the grains.
 This provided a protective shield on the grains.
 Organic powdered milk is best, but regular will work fine.

 - Place dried milk kefir grains in a ziplock bag or glass jar with a plastic lid.
-To prevent freezer burn double or triple bag your frozen kefir or consider vacuum sealing it.
+To prevent freezer burn, double or triple bag your frozen kefir or consider vacuum sealing it.

 - Store in the freezer for six months to a year.

 - If you are freezing water kefir grains, skip rinsing with milk or water and just drain them.
-Also, omit the powdered milk.
+Also, omit powdered milk.

-Tips for safely Freezing Kefir Grains:
+Tips for safely Freezing Kefir Grains

-How to Defrost Milk Kefir Grains
+How to Reactivate or Defrost Kefir Grains

 When you are ready to use your kefir grains again, follow these simple steps on how to defrost kefir grains.